dpa99c/cordova-diagnostic-plugin-example/README.md

 # Building and running

-The plugin currently supports the Android and iOS platforms.
+The example currently supports the Android and iOS platforms.

 For example, to run on the Android platform, execute the following commands from the project root:

 - Install the Android platform into the project: `$ cordova platform add android@latest`
 - Build and run the project: `$ cordova run android`

-## Testing Android runtime permissions

-If you want to test out Android runtime permissions, you need to run the example app on a device/emulator with Android 6+.

-Note: If the app is run on Android 5.1 (API 22)  or below, runtime permissions do not apply - all permissions are granted at installation time.

 # Screenshots